cmudig/cmudig.github.io/_courses/2021-fall-datavis.md

 [The MDN web docs](https://developer.mozilla.org/en-US/docs/Web) are the go-to guide for web technolgies such as HTML, CSS, and JavaScript.

-To learn about D3, check out [D3's documentation](https://github.com/d3/d3/wiki).
+For D3 questions, check out [D3's documentation](https://github.com/d3/d3/wiki).

+For Vega-Lite questions, check out [the Vega-Lite documentation](https://vega.github.io/vega-lite/docs/) and the examples in the [online editor](https://vega.github.io/editor/).

 ## Policies